xucito/ngx-charts/docs/examples/custom-charts/line-chart/line-series.md

   # Charts-Line

-  Used to draw a line in a chart.
+  Used to draw lines in a chart.

-  Use ngx-charts-line-series to allow for multiple lines.

  ## Usage Example